ProteinsWebTeam/jira2pdf/README.md

 ### Components

-The first ten components are assigned a different colour (following components are assigned a default colour), thus cards are coloured based on their component's colour.
+The first ten components are assigned a different colour (following components are assigned a default colour), thus cards are coloured with respect to the issue's component.

-However, it is possible to assign the same colour to multiple components.
+It is possible to assign the same colour to multiple components by using the `components` property in the config JSON file.

 | Name              | Description  |
 | ----------------- | ------------ |